vimarsh244/mywebsite-hugo/content/posts/tuitions.md

 15-16 is the age the student can explore his hobby, engross in learning what they like, build up some social skills or whatever; but instead they are removed from school, put into coaching classes where they fill up 200 books when they are not even sure of what to do in life.

 The ultimate solution is changing the mentality at the grass-root level, and not just for one child but everyone.
 Probably by forcing ban on extra classes??
 Establishment of modern [_gurukuls _](https://en.wikipedia.org/wiki/Gurukula "Gurukuls - Wikipedia")can help too.

+School is about the learning attitude and values, not a mere alternative of tutions which are centers of studying.

+> The education in schools needs to be more about learning the "Learning attitude"

 ***